Who is he?

 He is an Assistant Professor in Social Psychology at the University of Nottingham, where he joined the School of Psychology in February 2022.
 Before joining Nottingham, Daniel held academic posts at Northumbria University (Senior Lecturer, 2019 - 2022) and Staffordshire University (Lecturer in Psychology, 2015 - 2017; Senior Lecturer, 2017 - 2019).
 Before his lectureships, Daniel was employed as a Research Associate at Lancaster University (2014 - 2015), working alongside Prof. Paul Taylor and industry partners.

 Daniel was awarded his social psychology PhD from the University of Kent in 2015.
 His PhD aimed to examine and attempt to address the social-psychological consequences of conspiracy theories.
 Since then, he has gained international recognition as an expert in the field of conspiracy theory psychology.
 His ongoing research continues to employ experimental methodologies to scrutinize the societal repercussions of conspiracy theories while also developing tools to mitigate their adverse effects.
-Daniel has a strong publication record of high-quality publications (>20 publications, >3,600 citations) and has received research funding from organizations such as the British Academy (>90k in total funding).
+Daniel has a strong publication record of high-quality publications (>25 publications, >4,490 citations) and has received research funding from organizations such as the Leverhulme Trust and the British Academy (>300k in total funding).
 He has also been awarded funding for several public engagement initiatives (>10k in total funding), such as part of ESRC's Festival of Social Sciences.
 In 2023, he was shortlisted as a Rising Star in Public Engagement by the University of Nottingham’s Institute for Policy and Engagement.

 Daniel is a Chartered Psychologist (CPsychol) of the British Psychological Society (BPS) and a Fellow of HEA (FHEA).
 Daniel is an active member of the BPS, where he served for ten years on the BPS Social Psychology Section in various roles.
 He has also been an active member of an interdisciplinary COST network, Comparative Analysis of Conspiracy Theories.
 Broadly, Daniel is active in community service, where he has acted as a peer reviewer at over 70 journals and is currently an Associate Editor at the Journal of Applied Social Psychology (JASP) and the British Journal of Social Psychology (BJSP).
 He is an experienced mentor of undergraduate, postgraduate and postdoctoral researchers.
 Upholding academic quality, he is currently an Examiner Examiner for the MSc in Social and Applied Psychology at the University of East Anglia (UEA).
 Also, he has experience of being an External and Internal PhD examiner.